Ahmed-Bassem-Elkholy/Nile-air/README.md

 # ✈️ Nile Air – Wings of Comfort
+This project aims to create a **comprehensive advertising campaign** and a **new visual identity** for Nile Air.

 ## 📌 Project Description
-A comprehensive advertising campaign and new visual identity project for **Nile Air** under the supervision of **DEPI Project GIZ3_DRT4_S2 Team 4**.
+This project aims to create a comprehensive advertising campaign and a new visual identity for Nile Air.
-This campaign focuses on refreshing the company’s brand image and positioning it as a **modern, comfortable, and reliable airline** for both local and international travelers.
+The campaign focuses on refreshing the company’s brand image and positioning it as a modern, comfortable, and reliable airline for both local and international travelers.

 ---